vmware-tanzu/velero/site/docs/v1.4/resource-filtering.md

   - Cluster-scoped resources are not included when namespace filtering is used.
 Default: `false`.

-    * Some related cluster-scoped resources may still be backed/restored up if triggered by a custom action (e.g. PVC->PV) unless `--include-cluster-resources=false`.
+    * Some related cluster-scoped resources may still be backed/restored up if triggered by a custom action (for example, PVC->PV) unless `--include-cluster-resources=false`.

 * Backup entire cluster including cluster-scoped resources.